samtaziaux/KiDS-Sam_master/docs/_build/html/_sources/getting-started.rst.txt

 the ``--no-cov`` option is ignored if ``--demo`` is not present.

-By default, if the MCMC output file exists ``kids_ggl`` will as the user whether they want to overwrite the output.
+By default, if the MCMC output file exists ``kids_ggl`` will ask the user whether they want to overwrite the output.
 Since version
 ``2.0.0``, you can force overwrite by writing ::

     kids_ggl -c <config_file> --sampler -f